 CAIDA's Ark project is the successor of Skitter and maintains a repository of 10 years worth traceroute outputs from tens of sources to every /24 prefix [21].
 Its data has been shared widely by the research community [2].
 DIMES expands the coverage of Ark-like centralized data collection by endorsing volunteers who contribute traceroute outputs originating from their machines [39].
 DIMES compliments Ark with measurements originating from mostly stub networks.
-However, it has been shown that additional end-to-end path measurements have to be carefully chosen to bring in significant improvements in terms of network coverage [38].
-In order to avoid measuring every path, NetQuest suggests a Bayesian experimental design in choosing active measurements for maximum information [39].
-Donnet et al. proposes a tree-based exploration of the topology in order to reduce measurement traffic [40].
+However, it has been shown that additional end-to-end path measurements have to be carefully chosen to bring in significant improvements in terms of network coverage [42].
+In order to avoid measuring every path, NetQuest suggests a Bayesian experimental design in choosing active measurements for maximum information [43].
+Donnet et al. proposes a tree-based exploration of the topology in order to reduce measurement traffic [44].

-RouteViews [15] and RIPE RIS [16] are the major sources of Internet routing information.
-They store snapshots and updates of the BGP (Border Gateway Protocol) routing protocol contributed by many ISPs.
+RouteViews [14] and RIPE RIS [15] are the major sources of Internet routing information.
+They store snapshots and updates of the border gateway protocol (BGP) routing protocol contributed by many ISPs.